-A member agency partners with Food Lifeline to increase the amount of healthy, nutritious food they are able to distribute to their clients.
-Member agencies are food pantries, community meal programs, shelters and group homes.
+A partner agency works with Food Lifeline to increase the amount of healthy, nutritious food they are able to distribute to their clients.
+Member agencies are food pantries, community meal programs, and shelters.
 Our network of member agencies vary in size and location, however all are non-profits working hard to feed hungry people in their communities.

 How Do Member Agencies Get Food?

 The number one service Food Lifeline provides to member agencies is, of course, food!
 The primary source for food is our Online Ordering system.
 Agencies shop online and place an order weekly or monthly.
 King County agencies pick up food directly from Food Lifeline’s Seattle warehouse.
 Food Lifeline trucks deliver weekly to 10 drop sites throughout Western Washington.

 Member agencies receive the latest information on product recalls, so they can make sure the food they are distributing is safe for their clients/guests to eat.

 Food Lifeline also provides a variety of training opportunities through our Member Agency Conference, Regional Workshops, Food Lifeline 101 and individual trainings with agency staff and volunteers as requested.